 11. Hand foot and mouth disease

-It is a common and contagious viral infection in children below five years but may also affect teens and adults.
+It is one of the most common and contagious viral infections in children (below five years) but may also affect teens and adults.
 Symptoms include fever, headache, sore throat, and a runny nose, and usually resolve in seven to eight days.
 A rash of red spots or tiny blisters affects the palms, soles, and the diaper area after a day or two of the fever.
 The rashes may cause pain but are not itchy.

 Treatment includes: